cfe-lab/MiCall/CONTRIBUTING.md

 This is written in the C++ source file `alignment.cpp`.
 To compile this into a shared library that can be accessed from Python, go to `micall/alignment` and enter the following:
 ```
-python setup.py build
 sudo python setup.py install
 ```
-This assumes that you have superuser permissions on your platform.
+This assumes that you have superuser permissions on your system.
 We have tested this installation on OS-X and Ubuntu.

 MPI